schematical/express-wiki/README.md

 ##Data Stores:
 Data Stores are adapters that allow the wiki to save your information.

+Feel free to make your own using the steps below or open an issue github for the Data Store types you want in your app.

 ###expressWiki.datastores.FileSystem:
 This uses your local file system for a data store.